NetApp/harvest/docs/ontap-metrics.md

 ### node_nfs_commit_avg_latency

-Average latency of Commit procedure requests.
+Average latency in microseconds of Commit procedure requests.
 The counter keeps track of the average response time of Commit requests.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|